Poland resumes gas supplies to Ukraine

 "There may be some Russian maintenance work going on, or the Russians are injecting gas into their own storage in preparation for winter.
 Or perhaps they are sending a warning signal to Europe, because such a drop in the peak winter heating season will have a severe effect on the system despite being within the rules of their contracts," one utility trader said.

-Poland's economy minister said Gazprom had promised to deliver requested gas supplies.
+Later in the day, Poland's economy minister said Gazprom had promised to deliver requested gas supplies to the gas importer, which did not say how much gas it had actually requested.

-Disputes with Kiev have prompted Russia to halt gas flows to Ukraine three times in the past decade including stoppages in 2006, 2009 and since June this year.
-So far in the latest standoff, flows via Ukraine for EU have been unaffected.
+Russia has halted gas flows to Ukraine three times in the past decade - in 2006, 2009 and since June this year - because of price disputes with Kiev, although this year gas intended for EU customers has so far continued to flow via Ukraine.

+Analysts have not seen the situation this week as the start of a "gas war" but rather a potential warning to Europe that Russia would retaliate should Brussels impose new sanctions on Moscow over its intervention in Ukraine.

-In Slovakia, the main entry point for Russian supplies to the EU, importer SPP said it had seen about a 10 percent reduction in deliveries on Friday.
+In Slovakia -- the main entry point for Russian supplies to the European Union -- gas importer SPP said it was seeing about a 10 percent reduction in deliveries on Friday.

-The country, which opened a pipeline in September able to deliver natural gas from the EU to Ukraine, also reassured Kiev it would not disrupt these reverse flows.
+The country, which opened a pipeline in September able to deliver natural gas from the EU to Ukraine, also reassured Kiev it would not disrupt the reverse flows.

-Opening up gas flows eastward was part of the EU's response to Gazprom's decision to cut supplies to Kiev.
+Opening up gas flows eastward was part of the EU's response to Gazprom's decision to cut supplies to Kiev in a row over pricing and in the wake of Moscow's annexation of Crimea.
 Poland and Hungary can also send gas to Ukraine but the Slovak link boasts the biggest capacity of the three.

 "This involves concrete agreements among companies," Slovak Foreign Minister Miroslav Lajcak said in comments on Slovak news website hnonline.sk.